hsf-training/hsf-training-reana-webpage/_episodes/03-developing-serial-workflows.md

 more minutes than running statistical analysis.

 In these situations, you can take advantage of the ``restart`` functionality.
-The REANA platform allows to restart a part of the workflow on a given workflow run's workspace:
+The REANA platform allows to restart a part of the workflow on the given workspace starting from the workflow step specified by the `FROM` option:

 ~~~
 $ reana-client restart -w roofit.3 -o FROM=fitdata